 - Tools to track your success: The Content Analytics, Google Analytics by Sumo, and Contact Form tools.

 Most tools are made to have a couple of different variations of their functions to suit every website’s exact needs, but what it comes down to is that Sumo’s tools help you get more customers and traffic and they help you monitor your analytics to prove it.
 Remember that these tools were built from Sumo’s own need to solve their pain point of driving traffic and getting customers, so they know exactly what it is that websites struggle with and they’ve created the solutions to solve these pain points.

-No matter what your particular pain point is whether it’s building your email list, encouraging social shares, driving referral traffic, engaging customers through calls-to-action, getting ebook downloads, alerting visitors to new features on your website, or something else, Sumo has a tools for it that can help you interact with your visitors more effectively.
+No matter what your particular pain point is whether it’s building your email list, encouraging social shares, driving referral traffic, engaging customers through calls-to-action, getting ebook downloads, alerting visitors to new features on your website, or something else, Sumo has a tool for it that can help you interact with your visitors more effectively.

 They’ve created 20+ tools to help you do this, and most of them include a virtual demonstration so you can see exactly how they work, so let’s dive into them.